Biomass of polar cod in the Barents Sea (Boreogadus saida)

 The biomass of polar cod is monitored using acoustics and trawling during the annual Norwegian-Russian Ecosystem Survey in the Barents Sea.

 Standard methodology for biomass estimation with acoustic trawling surveys is used.
-Acoustic echo sounder recordings along the transects are first discriminated to different target species based on their “acoustic signatures” (i.e. echo strength, response to different frequencies), and the composition of trawl catches.
+Acoustic echo sounder recordings along the transects are first allocated to different target species based on their “acoustic signatures” (i.e. echo strength, response to different frequencies), and the composition of trawl catches.
 The integrated acoustic values are then converted to biomass.
 The conversion is based on how much echo an average fish of a certain length gives.

 There are several sources of uncertainty with this method, both connected to the actual measurement, detection, interpretation, converting from acoustics to biomass and the degree of coverage.
 A summary of such uncertainty for equivalent surveying of herring in Norwegian waters is found in Løland et al., 2007.